bhoamikkhona/html-css/Section 03/README.md

 - Collapsing Margins:
   - When we have two margins occupying the same space, only one of them is actually visible on the appage; and usually, the one visible is the larger of the two.

+### Adding Dimensions

+- Using `height` and `width` css properties on images.
+- Using % instead of px
+  - The percentage is usually the percentage of the element's parent container.

 ## Author